octopress/escape-code/README.md

     This inline {% raw %}`<code>`{% endraw %} tag is escaped.

 This works with double back tick code tags as well.

-### Disable Automatic escaping

-To disable code escaping for a single page, add this to the page's YAML front-matter.

-    escape_code: fasle

-If you prefer, you can enable it on a per page basis, by turning off automatic code escaping in your site's configuration.

-    // in Jekyll's _config.yml
-    escape_code: false

-Then, add `escape_code: true` to the page's YAML front-matter to enable code escaping for a single page.

 ## Contributing